 Foreign currency risk relating to operations.
 We transact business globally and are subject to risks associated with fluctuating foreign exchange rates.
-Approximately 64% of our YTD 2019 consolidated revenue was generated by sales from our non-U.S. subsidiaries.
+Approximately 56% of our YTD 2020 consolidated revenue was generated by sales from our non-U.S. subsidiaries.
 Our non-U.S. subsidiaries generally sell their products and services in the local currency, but obtain a significant amount of their products from our manufacturing facilities located elsewhere, primarily the United States, Canada and Europe.
 Significant changes in the relevant exchange rates could adversely affect our margins on foreign sales of products.
 Our non-U.S. subsidiaries incur most of their expenses (other than intercompany expenses) in their local functional currency.
 These currencies include the Canadian dollar, Euro, British Pound, Russian Ruble, Australian Dollar, South Korean Won, Chinese Renminbi, Indian Rupee, Mexican Peso, Japanese Yen, South African Rand and Brazilian Real.

-During YTD 2019, our largest exposures to foreign exchange rates consisted primarily of the Canadian Dollar and the Euro against the U.S. dollar.
+During YTD 2020, our largest exposures to foreign exchange rates consisted primarily of the Canadian Dollar and the Euro against the U.S. dollar.
 The market risk related to the foreign currency exchange rates is measured by estimating the potential impact of a 10% change in the value of the U.S. dollar relative to the local currency exchange rates.
 The rates used to perform this analysis were based on a weighted average of the market rates in effect during the relevant period.
-A 10% appreciation of the U.S. dollar relative to the Canadian dollar would result in a net decrease in net income of \$0.1 million for YTD 2019.
-Conversely, a 10% depreciation of the U.S. dollar relative to the Euro would result in a net decrease in net income of \$0.2 million for YTD 2019.
-Conversely, a 10% depreciation of the U.S. dollar relative to the Euro would result in a net increase in net income of \$0.2 million for YTD 2019.
-Conversely, a 10% depreciation of the U.S. dollar relative to the Euro would result in a net increase in net income of \$0.2 million for YTD 2019.
-Conversely, a 10% depreciation of the U.S. dollar relative to the Euro would result in a net increase in net income of \$0.2 million for YTD 2019.
-Conversely, a 10% depreciation of the U.S. dollar relative to the Euro would result in a net increase in net income of \$0.2 million for YTD 2019.
+A 10% appreciation of the U.S. dollar relative to the Canadian dollar would result in a net decrease in net income of \$0.2 million for YTD 2020.
+Conversely, a 10% depreciation of the U.S. dollar relative to the Euro would result in a net decrease in net income of approximately \$16,000 for YTD 2020.
+Conversely, a 10% depreciation of the U.S. dollar relative to the Euro would result in a net increase in net income of approximately \$20,000 for YTD 2020.

 The geographic areas outside the United States in which we operate are generally not considered to be highly inflationary.
 Nonetheless, these foreign operations are sensitive to fluctuations in currency exchange rates arising from, among other things, certain intercompany transactions that are generally denominated in U.S. dollars rather than their respective functional currencies.
-The net impact of foreign currency transactions on our condensed consolidated statements of operations were a loss of \$0.1 million and a gain of \$20 thousand in YTD 2019 and YTD 2018, respectively.
+The net impact of foreign currency transactions on our condensed consolidated statements of operations were a gain of \$0.2 million and a loss of \$0.1 million in YTD 2020 and YTD 2019, respectively.

-As of June 30, 2018, we had approximately \$10.4 million in notional forward contracts to reduce our exposure to foreign currency exchange rate fluctuations.
+As of June 30, 2019, we had approximately \$11.8 million in notional forward contracts to reduce our exposure to foreign currency exchange rate fluctuations.
 These forward contracts were in place to offset in part the foreign currency exchange risk to intercompany payables due from our foreign operations to be settled in U.S. dollars.
 See Note 2, "Fair Value Measurements" to our unaudited interim condensed financial statements included above in Item 1.
 Financial Statements (Unaudited) of this quarterly report for further information regarding our foreign currency forward contracts.